Pompeii, Italy: The Ultimate Travel Guide 2026

 Powered by GetYourGuide

-House of the Tragic Poet, Pompeii
+7. House of the Tragic Poet

-Pompeii Ruins Mosaic Dog At House Of The Tragic Poet
+Pompeii Ruins Mosaic Dog at House of the Tragic Poet

 Public Domain / Gary Todd

-Villa of Diomedes, Pompeii
+Villa of Diomedes Pompeii

-Villa Of Diomedes, Pompeii
+Villa of Diomedes Pompeii

 CC BY-SA 4.0 / Diego Delso, delso.photo

-Visiting Villa of Diomedes, Pompeii
+Villa of the Mysteries in Pompeii

-Villa Of The Mysteries In Pompeii
+Villa of the Mysteries in Pompeii

 CC BY-SA 4.0 / ElfQrin

-Location: Villa dei Misteri, Via Villa dei Misteri, Pompei, Metropolitan City of Naples, Italy | Distance: 1.0km
+Location: Villa dei Misteri, Via Villa dei Misteri, Pompei, Metropolitan City of Naples, Italy | Hours: Daily: 9:00 - 15:30 | Price: Adults: €22.00 (General Pompei Tickets) | Website | Distance: 1km

 Mount Vesuvius